guylr/TVCatchup-Enhancer/README.md

     Shows time left for the active programme
     Link to IMDB search
     Red time line
+    Reminders

 Version History
 ---------------

-    0.9.8.4 - Image location changed, etc
+    0.9.9 - Added reminders, fixed updates(should work on Firefox and Chrome) 0.9.8.4 - Image location changed, etc
     0.9.8.3 - Image location changed which made the script not work, fixed 0.9.8.2 - Fixed Opera's display bug, where the time was vertical